Apoorva-ar/GSOC/README.md

 - load the device driver module into linux kernel space by `insmod /home/operator/rfdev.ko`.
 - Change the directory to `cd /sys/class/fpga_manager/fpga1`.
 - run `echo my_bit_file.bit>firmware`.
 This will load the bitstrem into MACHXO2.
-- inorder to cheack the sucess of hte operation run `catstatstr`.
+- inorder to cheack the sucess of hte operation run `cat statstr`.

 ## Testing
 Following VHDL testbenches were used to perform software based unit tests of individual modules.